 In hospital mortality was similar in patients with 0, 1 or 2 comorbidities (approximately 1%), with a two-fold increase in patients with 3(1.9%) or 4 comorbidities (2.8%).
 Patients with 5 or more comorbidities had an in-hospital mortality rate nearly 5 times greater (4.7%) compared to those patients with no comorbidities.
-Similarly, the incidence for complications increased with the number of Elixhauser comorbidities (Supplementary Table 7).
+Similarly, the incidence for complications increased with the number of Elixhauser comorbidities.

 Multivariable logistic regression analysis for categorised Elixhauser reveal that compared to the reference category (ECS score of 0), patients with a score of <0 have a 10% decrease in the odds of mortality (OR:0.91, 95% CI: 0.86-0.97), patients with a score between 0 and 5 have almost a 2-fold increase (OR:1.94, 95% CI: 1.85-2.03), individuals with a score between 6 and 12 have over a 3-fold increase (OR:3.42, 95% CI: 3.25-3.60) and patients with a score over 13 have a 5-fold increase in the odds of mortality (OR:5.13, 95 % CI:4.76-5.54) (Table 3).
 Similarly, categorised Elixhauser score was an independent predictor of peri-procedural complications.
 The most profound impact was seen in the context of major bleeding (OR:11.46, 95% CI: 10.66-12.33) between the cohorts with high comorbid burden and minimal comorbidity.
-The results of the multivariable regression keeping the score as a continuous variable are given in Supplementary Table 3.
+The results of the multivariable regression keeping the score as a continuous variable are given in Supplementary Table 2.

-Furthermore, multivariable logistic regression results for categorised number of Elixhauser comorbidities reveal that in hospital mortality gradually increased with an increasing number of Elixhauser comorbidities with an odds ratio of 1.16 (95% CI:1.08-1.24) for 2 comorbidities up to 2.41 (95% CI:2.22-2.60) for 5 or more comorbidities compared to those who have none (Supplementary Table 8).
+Furthermore, multivariable logistic regression results for categorised number of Elixhauser comorbidities reveal that in hospital mortality gradually increased with an increasing number of Elixhauser comorbidities with an odds ratio of 1.16 (95% CI:1.08-1.24) for 2 comorbidities up to 2.41 (95% CI:2.22-2.60) for 5 or more comorbidities compared to those who have none (Supplementary Table 4).
 There was a profound increase in the odds of a bleeding complication with a 14-fold increase in those with 5 or more comorbidities compared to 0 (13.92 95% CI 12.79,15.15).
 The results of the multivariable regression keeping the number of Elixhauser comorbidities as a continuous variable are given in Supplementary Table 3.
-Supplementary Table 4 details impact of individual Elixhauser comorbidities on periprocedural outcomes after adjustment for confounding factors.

 Length of stay and cost

 For patients with a van Walraven Elixhauser score of less than 0, 0 and between 0 and 5 there was a similar median length of stay of approximately 2 days.
 This increased to 4 days for those with a score between 6 and 12 and to 8 days with a score greater than 13 (Table 1).
 Increases in the van Walraven Elixhauser score were also associated with an increase on the cost of hospitalisation, with patients who have a score over 13 having near double the hospitalisation costs ($31,452 vs $17.566 for a score <0 and $16,260 for a score of 0).
 If we consider the number of Elixhauser comorbidities, changes in median length of stay are not as substantive, with a median of 2 days for those with 0,1,2 or 3 comorbidities, 3 days for those with 4 comorbidities and 5 days for those with 5 or more comorbidities.
-The median cost of hospitalisation ranges from $16,169 for patients with no comorbidities to $24,594 for patients with 5 or more comorbidities (Supplementary Table 6).
+The median cost of hospitalisation ranges from $16,169 for patients with no comorbidities to $24,594 for patients with 5 or more comorbidities.

 Discussion